Meet the Officers

 President

-In August of 2009, a friend and I decided to hike to the top of Avalanche Peak [in Yellowstone National Park].
+In August of 2009, a friend and I decided to hike to the top of Avalanche Peak in Yellowstone National Park.
 On our way up, a blizzard hit (don’t you just love the Rockies?) and we turned back.
 Feeling unfulfilled, we headed back to Billings and saw an old, barely legible sign for Big Ice Cave 20 miles away.
-Two and a half hours later we arrived at Big Ice Cave and I was immediately hooked!
-I spent the next year trying to find all the cave locations I could with little success.
+Two and a half hours later we arrived at Big Ice Cave and I was immediately hooked.
+I spent the next year trying to find cave locations with little success.
 Finally, in January 2011 I decided to join the NRMG and haven’t looked back.
 As soon as I met other cavers, I knew they were my kind of nerds and I became more and more involved with the grotto.
 I was elected Secretary in 2013 and Chairman in 2015.
 I look forward to growing and strengthening the Montana caving community.
-Let me know what I can do to help get YOU UNDERGROUND!
+Let me know what I can do to help get YOU underground.

 Vice-President